 The legacy of Dr Lilian Cooper and her lifelong companion Ms Mary Josephine Bedford is a sizable one and hiding in plain sight around Brisbane.
 You may have driven over the Story Bridge in Brisbane and noticed a large hospital on the left hand side of the Kangaroo Point cliffs.
 St Vincents' Hospital was originally the site of Dr Cooper and Ms Bedford's home.
-In 1951 Ms Bedford gifted the site to the Sisters of Mercy in memory of her dear companion Dr Cooper who had passed away in 1947.
+In 1951 Ms Bedford gifted the site to the Sisters of Charity in memory of her dear companion Dr Cooper who had passed away in 1947.
 As a driver, you may also be a member of the Royal Automobile Club of Queensland (RACQ).
 As one of the founding members of the organisation, Dr Cooper was particularly fond of zooming around the streets of Brisbane in her Overland (at more than 6 miles per hour!) as well as participating in car rallies organised by other medical motor car enthusiasts.

 Bedford Park in Spring Hill and the Lilian Cooper Medical Centre remain lasting physical markers of Ms Bedford and Dr Cooper’s contribution to Queensland’s health and welfare history, respectively.
 Their dedication, passion and determination laid the foundation for many other women, including many other dangerous women, to challenge the establishment and bring about systemic change.